 Aecon is committed to developing its employees and building on its strong foundation of people and culture.
-A focus on driving progressive leadership skill development, maximizing career development outcomes, and helping prepare the Company to navigate a competitive labour environment in the industry, are all key to fulfilling Aecon's growth potential.
+A focus on driving progressive leadership skill development, enhancing project execution capabilities, maximizing career development outcomes, and helping prepare the Company to navigate a competitive labour environment in the industry, are all key to fulfilling Aecon's growth potential.

 Equipping its leaders and workforce with the necessary knowledge, skills, and experience to thrive in the emerging world of infrastructure is key to Aecon's future success.
 Developing outstanding leaders and teams capable of managing growth and diversity, fostering innovation, entering new markets, adapting and developing collaborative contract delivery models, and leveraging emerging and sustainable construction practices are critical strategic levers for Aecon.
-In 2023, the Company made further strategic enhancements to some of its key learning programs including expanding its Project Management Academy and broadening its Champions for Diversity in Leadership program, which resulted in a number of executive appointments in the year.
+In 2024, the Company made further strategic enhancements to some of its key learning programs including launching the Aecon Executive Forum to foster senior leadership growth, expanding its Project Management Academy and establishing an Indigenous Mentorship Program to provide participants with greater exposure and opportunities.

 The Company is committed to taking steps to be seen as a first-choice employer, drawing top talent from within and outside of the construction industry.
-A focus on equity, diversity, and inclusion, while demonstrating a culture of safety and sustainability, is a competitive differentiator in the construction industry, and Aecon's approach on these factors is designed to place the Company at the forefront of attracting and retaining the best talent needed to support its strategic goals.
-In 2023, Aecon introduced professional development opportunities designed to support strategic operational objectives, including BluePrint Essentials - an internally developed and pragmatic management primer course for construction professionals, the Aecon Sustainable Engineering & Construction Certification program developed in partnership with Beyond21 Academy and McMaster University, and a Carbon Literacy Program in partnership with Conestoga College.
+Demonstrating a culture of safety and fostering social impact in our communities are competitive differentiators in the construction industry, and Aecon's approach on these factors places the Company at the forefront of attracting and retaining the best talent to support its strategic goals.
+In 2024, Aecon introduced a target for the number of hours employees dedicate annually to professional development in parallel with providing employees with access to comprehensive learnings tools.
+Several initiatives were launched through the Aecon University learning platform to support operational objectives through 2027, including programs for new and emerging people leaders; the Envision certification program launched in partnership with Beyond21 Academy and McMaster University; and a Carbon Literacy Program offered in collaboration with Conestoga College.